• Skip to primary navigation

 • Remove from oven and immediately invert the cake pan over onto a cooling rack.

-• Let cake cool upside down for 1 hour.
+• Let cake cool upside down for 1 hour (leave pan on cake).

-• Gently lift the pan off the cake.
+• Gently lift pan off cake.
 If cake is sticking to pan, run a sharp knife around the inside of the pan to release.

 Keyword angel food cake, lemon angel food cake, perfect angel food cake